awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-tiers.md

 Scenario 1: You want to register more than 1,000 hybrid nodes
 Using the standard\-instances tier, you can register a maximum of 1,000 non\-EC2 nodes \(on\-premises servers, edge devices, and VMs in a hybrid environment\) per AWS Region in a specific account without additional charge\.
 If you need to register more than 1,000 non\-EC2 nodes in a Region, you must use the advanced\-instances tier\.
 You can then activate as many managed servers, edge devices, and VMs in a hybrid environment as you want\.
 Charges for the advanced\-instances tier are based on the number of advanced instances activated as Systems Manager managed instances and the hours those instances are running\.
-All Systems Manager managed nodes that use the managed\-instance activation process described in [Create a managed\-instance activation for a hybrid environment](sysman-managed-instance-activation.md) are then subject to charge if you exceed 1,000 on\-premises nodes in a Region in a specific account \.
+All Systems Manager managed nodes that use the managed\-instance activation process described in [Create a managed\-node activation for a hybrid environment](sysman-managed-instance-activation.md) are then subject to charge if you exceed 1,000 on\-premises nodes in a Region in a specific account \.
 You can also activate existing Amazon Elastic Compute Cloud \(Amazon EC2\) instances using Systems Manager hybrid activations and work with them as non\-EC2 instances, such as for testing\.
 These would also qualify as hybrid nodes\.
 This isn't a common scenario\.

 Scenario 2: Patching Microsoft\-released applications on hybrid\-activated nodes